phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.4-beta :
+- Adding support for Aruba controller based deployment :
+  - Changing the way connections/reporters are associated in order to support IoT with controller.
+In this case a single connection can host multiple reporters.
+  - Add capabilities to reporters to have 4 different cnx types : a Telemetry BLE cnx, a RTLS cnx, a Serial cnx and a zigbee cnx.
+Manage this complexity.
+  - A single connexion is not anymore associated to a single reporter.
 - Improve code to extract telemetry values from BLE Characteristics using a per device extraction code.
 This will easier the add of new IoT devices. (similar to the extraction from BLE advertissements).
 - Improve cleaning when IAP (reporter) is disconnecting.